 A great idea gets bum treatment in “After…,” which is full of needless whatsit puzzles and blurts of shock rather than true, sustained suspense.
-Director/co-writer David L. Cunningham’s terrific notion to take a team of urban explorers -- closely based on the current worldwide phenomenon of intrepid souls plumbing scary city depths -- and place them in a horror pic collides with a dead-end of mind tricks and cinematic pretensions.
+Director/co-writer David L. Cunningham’s terrific notion to take a team of urban explorers — closely based on the current worldwide phenomenon of intrepid souls plumbing scary city depths — and place them in a horror pic collides with a dead-end of mind tricks and cinematic pretensions.
 Extremely physical production and dazzling soundtrack will boost world sales, but best biz will be in video caverns.

 Urban exploration is intro’d as ultra-dangerous, first in a pointless graphic note and then more effectively in a sequence in a Detroit building where threesome Nate (Daniel Caltagirone), Addy (Flora Montgomery) and Jay (Nicholas Aaron) base-jump to escape from authorities.
 As thrilling as the action is — featuring actual base-jumping stunts — hysterically frantic editing and shooting cancels out any sense of where characters are at any given moment.

 This problem recurs at the team’s next destination — Moscow, and the legendary second Moscow metro system built deep underground by Stalin.
 As soon as the group gets into the subway tunnel, tension ramps up when a train hurtles by within inches of the explorers’ bodies.

 But once they are inside the second metro, the action grows murkier and murkier — as if an Emir Kusturica film at its most drunken were being re-tooled by Jerry Bruckheimer.